Tutorial

 -v /path/to/DB:/sandy/db \

-.
-You should find the file db.sqlite3
+galantelab/sandyNow, verify the directory /path/to/DB.
+You should find the file db.sqlite3.

 As you add your custom patterns to Sandy, the alterations will be kept safely outside the container.